Goh Keng Swee: Early life and career

-Goh attained a scholarship which enabled him to further his studies at the London School of Economics.
-During his time in London, Goh met fellow students seeking independence for British Malaya, including Abdul Razak, Maurice Baker, Lee Kuan Yew and Toh Chin Chye.
-A student discussion group, the Malayan Forum, was formed in 1948 with Goh as the founding chairman.
-Goh graduated in 1951 with a first class honours in economics, and won the William Farr Prize for achieving the highest marks in statistics.
-Upon his return to the Department of Social Welfare, he was appointed Assistant Secretary of Research.
-In 1952, together with fellow civil servant Kenneth Michael Byrne, he formed the Council of Joint Action to lobby against salary and promotion policies that favoured Europeans over Asians.
+Goh earned a scholarship to study at the London School of Economics.
+While in London, he met fellow students seeking independence for British Malaya, including Abdul Razak, Maurice Baker, Lee Kuan Yew and Toh Chin Chye.
+He was founding chairman of the Malayan Forum, a student discussion group formed in 1948.
+Goh graduated in 1951 with a first class honours in economics and won the William Farr Prize for the highest marks in statistics.
+Returning to the Department of Social Welfare, he was appointed Assistant Secretary of Research.
+In 1952, together with fellow civil servant Kenneth Michael Byrne, he formed the Council of Joint Action to oppose salary and promotion policies favouring Europeans over Asians.
 Byrne later became Minister for Labour and Minister for Law.

-In 1954, Goh was able to return to the London School of Economics for doctoral studies with the help of a scholarship conferred by the University of London.
-He completed his PhD in economics in 1956, and returned to the Department of Social Welfare, where he served as Assistant Director and subsequently as Director.
-In 1958, he was appointed Director of the Social and Economic Research Division in the Chief Minister's Office.
-He resigned from the civil service in August that year to work full-time for the People's Action Party (PAP).
+Goh returned to the London School of Economics in 1954 for doctoral studies, supported by a University of London scholarship.
+He completed his PhD in economics in 1956, and returned to the Department of Social Welfare, serving as Assistant Director and then Director.
+In 1958, he became Director of the Social and Economic Research Division in the Chief Minister's Office before resigning from the civil service in August to work full-time for the People's Action Party (PAP).